BMG-Esports/gjallarhorn/README.md

 If a card is unnecessary or temporarily unneeded, you can minimize it by clicking the arrow at the right of each card next to the push button.

 These JSON files can be connected to broadcasting software (vMix or OBS with applicable plugins) to allow for seamless editing and usage of data.
 However, not all of this data will be useful or even applicable even if you are hosting a tournament.
+Feel free to disregard any of the forms or data that are unnecessary for your production environment.

 ### Header

 In the top left corner, the current tournament is indicated next to the hamburger menu.
-The pencil allows you to change the active tournament.
+The pencil icon opens a text box where you can change the active tournament.
 Enter the tournament’s unique slug (“brawlhalla-world-championship-expo-2023”) to switch to that tournament.
 Shorthand forms also exist for certain tournaments (“bcx”).
-Clicking on the game mode (In this example, Brawlhalla Championship 1v1) allows you to swap between different tournament game modes if they exist.
+Clicking on the game mode (In this example, Brawlhalla Championship 1v1) allows you to switch between different tournament game modes if they exist.
 The pools can also be swapped similarly.

-Push Brackets will output JSON to be used in bracket images.
+Push Brackets will output a JSON file to be used in bracket images.
 You can have these pushed every two minutes by clicking the timer next to the button.

 ![A green checkmark](images/gjallarcheck.png)